Looking for practical advice for being more chill? Here are 30 simple tips for you.

 I have a friend who likes to play with a stress ball when he’s tense.
 I’ve seen movies where people use puzzle cubes to stay calm and focused.

-I like to practice deep-breaking for 10-15 minutes, listen to meditative sounds, vent to my partner, or take a cold shower.
+I like to practice deep-breathing for 10-15 minutes, listen to meditative sounds, vent to my partner, or take a cold shower.

 Everyone needs their emotional first-aid kit.